 The Boca Raton Public Library endorses the Library Bill of Rights, the Freedom to Read and the Freedom to View statements of the American Library Association, as well as the Boca Raton Public Library Internet Use Policy.

 IV.
 Selection Criteria

-Library materials are selected on the basis of informational, educational, cultural, and recreational value.
+Library materials are selected on the basis of patrons' educational, recreational, cultural, business, and other informational needs.
 The following general criteria are also used in selecting materials for addition to the collection:

 Since space is limited, free literature shall be selected and allowed to be displayed, ONLY IN THE SPACE(S) PROVIDED, in the following order of priority:

 V. Responsibility for Selection